tomlarkworthy/animaxe/README.md

 You can add your own examples to the `examples/` directory and a gulp watch-XXX task is created automagically!

+I highly recommend using `vscode` to edit/create examples, this repo is configured for `vscode` and `tsc`

 Examples
 -----------------------------------